ericproffitt/TopicModelsVB.jl/README.md

 showtopics(nsffctm, cols=8)
 ```
-Not only have corpus-specific stop words been removed, but we can see that the topics are significantly more well defined and consistent than in the non-correlated LDA model.
+Since the topics were already so well defined in the fLDA model, there's little room for improvement in topic coherence with the fCTM model, however what's most interesting is the correlation between topics.

 Based on the top 15 terms in each topic, we might tentatively assign the following topic labels: